NVIDIA AI Enterprise 1.1 or later

 Namespace is created and configured.

-All GPU are configured with Shared Direct mode in vSphere.
+All GPUs are configured with Shared Direct mode in vSphere.

 Once vSphere with Tanzu has been successfully installed and configured, the following NVIDIA AI Enterprise software must be installed on each of the 3 ESXi hosts.

-NVIDIA AI Enterprise Host (VIB) and Guest Driver Software 1.1 are pulled from NVIDIA AI Enterprise Catalog on NGC.
+NVIDIA AI Enterprise Host (VIB) and Guest Driver Software 1.1 are pulled from the NVIDIA AI NGC Catalog on NGC.

 Once the server is configured with vSphere with Tanzu and NVIDIA AI Enterprise.
 You will need to create and deploy a TKG cluster.
 This document also assumes that a TKG namespace, TKG cluster content library and TKG cluster are already created and running.

-When vSphere with Tanzu clusters are running in the data center, there are various tasks that are executed by different personas within the enterprise. vSphere IT Administrators will start the initial provisioning of environment by creating required components that are associated with NVIDIA vGPU devices.
-Once this initial provisioning is complete, the DevOps Engineer will setup and interact with kubectl as well as install the required NV AI Enterprise elements such as NVIDIA GPU and NVIDIA Network Operators.
-The following graphic illustrates the tasks executed by the vSphere IT Administrators and DevOps Engineers, highlighted in green are the steps which will be covered within this guide.
+When vSphere with Tanzu clusters are running in the data center, various tasks are executed by different personas within the enterprise. vSphere IT Administrators will start the initial provisioning of the environment by creating the required components that are associated with NVIDIA vGPU devices.
+Once this initial provisioning is complete, the DevOps Engineer will set up and interact with kubectl as well as install the required NV AI Enterprise elements such as NVIDIA GPU and NVIDIA Network Operators.
+The following graphic illustrates the tasks executed by the vSphere IT Administrators and DevOps Engineers, highlighted in green are the steps that will be covered within this guide.

 The following sections discuss these workflows by each persona as well as the required steps in detail to provision a vSphere with Tanzu GPU accelerated cluster with NVIDIA AI Enterprise.